VanOvermeire/secrets-manager-macro/README.md

 }
 ```

+The macro will look for any

+This assumes you have a secret called Secrets in your AWS environment.
+It will throw an error if this is not the case, or if you have no valid credentials.

 ## Running the tests

 The integration tests require that you have valid AWS credentials and an AWS Secret Manager secret called 'GithubActionsTestSecret' in your AWS account.